Should I Use Net Income or Gross Income for Tenant Screening?

 While some applicants deliberately forge income documents in order to get approved, others over-inflate their gross pay as an honest mistake.
 Either scenario could leave a landlord in the lurch.
 Difficult situations can be avoided by employing a thorough, independent analysis of an applicant’s net income.

 High quality income screening as a part of your approval process will increase the accuracy and confidence you’ll have in the people you are considering as candidates.
 Taking the time to do it right saves both time and money.
-Use instant income verification.
+Use automated income verification.